 Hello everyone!
 I have the huge pleasure to be today’s stop on this amazing blog tour for; This is Me by Shari Low.
-Not only am I sharing my review of this gorgeous book, I also have an exclusive extract for you, so with out further ado, enjoy.
+Not only am I sharing my review of this gorgeous book, but I also have an exclusive extract for you, so without further ado, enjoy.

 This is the story of two women, both alone, both cautionary tales of one of motherhood’s biggest decisions.